-Findings and strengths:
+The strong points of American College's Diploma program are as follows:

--A well-structured and organized program following the ECTS standards.

--The program of study is well-designed and delivered in line with its objectives and the College's strategy.

--Management, teaching and administrative staff committed to the delivery of the program.
+- 1. A well-structured and organized program following the ECTS standards. - 2.
+The program of study is well-designed and delivered in line with its objectives and the College's strategy. - 3.
+Management, teaching and administrative staff are committed to the delivery of the program. - 4.
+A well-resourced program. - 5.
+The process of teaching and learning supports student needs and development. - 6.
+All faculty have proper educational qualifications (Ph.D.) and most have a wealth of professional experience.

--A well-resourced program.

--The process of teaching and learning supports student needs and development.

-Areas of improvement:

--Research can be intensified.

--Internationalization could be improved (primarily through student exchange).

--Intensify links with the industry
+We find that American College's Diploma program can be improved on the following fronts:

+- 1. We encourage the faculty to engage more heavily in applied activities such as participating to the local market, and for the college to put in place stronger incentives for the faculty to do so. - 2.
+Internationalization could be improved in a number of ways including more student and hosting visiting faculty from institutions outside Cyprus - 3.
+Intensify (existing) links with industry in part by the development of internships. - 5.
+Provide more IT courses to the students through the Diploma program.